14 Proven Strategies to Help Children Overcome the Fear of Flying

 For those who frequently travel long distances, whether for work, to visit family or to take vacations, the process often feels routine.
 You go through security.
 You wait in line to board.
 You find your seat and buckle your seatbelt.

-However, for those with a fear of flying, this routine can quickly become overwhelming.
+However, for those with a fear of flying, this routine can quickly become overwhelming – especially if it is your first time flying.

 For adults, data can be helpful, as it demonstrates just how safe flying is compared to other modes of travel.